Center for Cybersecurity and Digital Forensics

 - United States citizen and permanent resident.

-Prospective student may apply for the scholarship simultaneously with your admission in a CS/CSE program with Cyber Security Concentration at ASU.
+Prospective students may apply for the scholarship simultaneously with your admission in a CS/CSE program with Cyber Security Concentration at ASU.

-Internship placements and final job placements in government organizations typically require high-level security clearances.
-Scholarship recipients are required to undergo the background investigation necessary to obtain such clearances.
+Internship placements and final job placements in federal government organizations typically require security clearances.
+Scholarship recipients are required to undergo the background investigation necessary to obtain such clearances as part of the job/internship application process.

 Obligations for scholarship recipient